an-anime-team/an-anime-game-launcher/README.md

   - [notahuman's](https://notabug.org/Krock/GI-on-Linux/src/master/static/vkBasalt_notahuman.conf) prime preset v2
 * <s>Make shaders manager hidden if vkBasalt is not installed</s> *(1.5.4)*
 * <s>Make MangoHud option hidden if it is not installed</s> *(1.5.4)*
+* DXVK logs auto-deletion option
+* Wine prefix folder selection
+* Game's update pre-installation
 * Screenshots explorer
 * Make force launch button when the launcher's repository is unavailable *(waiting for the repository's unavailability lmao)*
-* Game's update pre-installation *(waiting for the pre-installation date to find out how it actually works)*
 * Set default wine version to download so the wine install requirement is no longer needed
 * Add Patch category in settings menu with
   - Always participate in patches testing
   - Applying anti login crash patch
   - Remove patch
-* DXVK logs auto-deletion option
-* Game update pre-downloading

 And don't forget to change the patch's URI when it will be changed